kathycanare/ecomlander-trial/README.md

 Live price update: a delegated change listener on document reads the checked bundle input's data-variant-id, fetches the product .js, and updates the price.
 Wrapper looked up fresh each update (stale reference after morph was the bug).

-Gotcha: Since all tiles now use the same £19 variant, the CTA may show £19 regardless of tier.
+Notes: Since all tiles now use the same £19 variant, the CTA may show £19 regardless of tier.
 If you want it to show the bundle price, it needs to read the tile's displayed price instead of the variant price.

 9. Subscription Toggle ("Save 20% on automatic refills")